The First Team (TV series): Casting

 In September 2019, the cast was confirmed, with Jake Short, Shaquille Ali-Yebuah and Jack McMullen set to star.
 This was the first British production in which Short had appeared - he was previously known for his work for Disney Channel in the United States (although Short's previous Disney Channel appearances had been broadcast to viewers in the British Isles on Disney Channel UK and Ireland and Disney XD UK and Ireland respectively).
 It was Ali-Yebuah's first lead role in both television and film.

 Theo Barklem-Biggs and Tamla Kari were cast in supporting roles, both having appeared in previous Beesley and Morris projects: Barklem-Biggs in The Inbetweeners Movie and Kari in both this and The Inbetweeners 2.
 Other notable cast members included Will Arnett, Phil Wang and Neil Fitzmaurice.

 Filming

 The series was filmed across the United Kingdom.
-The football stadium and training complex was filmed at Charlton Athletic Football Club's facilities: The Valley and their Sparrows Lane training complex.
+The football stadium and training complex were filmed at Charlton Athletic Football Club's facilities: The Valley and their Sparrows Lane training complex.
 Furthermore, a fan of the programme stated that they had witnessed the programme also being filmed in a local Charlton pub named The Rose of Denmark.

 When filming in Chester, England international footballer Raheem Sterling was seen at the same Costco store where the crew were filming.
 It appeared that Sterling was a friend of Shaquille Ali-Yebuah, who portrays the role of Benji Achebe.
 The scenes where the three main characters visit Petey Brooks's (Theo Barklem-Biggs) home was filmed at a private residence in Sevenoaks, Kent.